demisto/content-docs/docs/integrations/context-standards-mandatory.md

 - contextPath: Domain.Name
   description: 'The domain name, for example: "google.com".'
   type: String
+- contextPath: Domain.Relationships.EntityA
+  description: The source of the relationship.
+  type: string
+- contextPath: Domain.Relationships.EntityB
+  description: The destination of the relationship.
+  type: string
+- contextPath: Domain.Relationships.Relationship
+  description: The name of the relationship.
+  type: string
+- contextPath: Domain.Relationships.EntityAType
+  description: The type of the source of the relationship.
+  type: string
+- contextPath: Domain.Relationships.EntityBType
+  description: The type of the destination of the relationship.
+  type: string
 - contextPath: Domain.DNS
   description: A list of IP objects resolved by DNS.
   type: String